kaizen-ai/kaizenflow/docs/onboarding/kaizenflow.set_up_development_environment.how_to_guide.md

 <!-- tocstop -->

-# Set up Kaizenflow development environment
+# Set up KaizenFlow development environment

 ## Introduction

-This document outlines the development set up to be followed by Kaizenflow contributors.
+This document outlines the development set up to be followed by KaizenFlow contributors.
 By documenting the set up, we aim to streamline the information flow and make the contribution process seamless by creating a collaborative and efficient coding environment for all contributors.